za3k/day14_stats/README.md

 # Day 14: Hack-A-Stats

-This is an interactive display of visitor stats for Hack-A-Day, written in d3.
+This is an interactive display of visitor stats for Hack-A-Day.

 ![Screenshot](screenshot.png)